synthread/Klippventurer/README.md

 ### Welcome to the Klippventurer project!
 #### This is an unofficial port of Klipper for FlashForge printers without official Klipper support.
-#### Currently supports Adventurer 3, MonoPrice Voxel, and some others.
+#### Currently supported machines include Adventurer 3, MonoPrice Voxel, and Arçelik PT1000.
 See the known issues section at the bottom for exceptions to this.
 ```TODO: link to "how to find mainboard model"```
 ### You will need: